-For each of these MEGs, discussed below in this section, CMS calculated the WOW baseline (which refers to the projected expenditures that could have occurred absent the demonstration and which is the basis for the budget neutrality expenditure limit for each approval period).
-The projected demonstration expenditures associated with each of these MEGs MEG in the WOW baseline have been trended forward using the President's Budget trend rate to determine the maximum expenditure authority for the new approval period.
-Using the President's Budget trend rate aligns the demonstration trend rate with federal budgeting principles and assumptions.
+CMS and states have generally been applying an approach to calculating budget neutrality that CMS described in a 2018 SMDL.
+Under this approval, projected demonstration expenditures associated with each new Medicaid Eligibility Group in the WOW baseline have been trended forward using the President's Budget trend rate to determine the maximum expenditure authority for the approval period.
+In contrast, under the approach described in the 2018 SMDL, CMS would use the lower of the state's historical trend or the President's Budget trend rate.
+Using the President's Budget trend rate instead aligns the demonstration trend rate with federal budgeting principles and assumptions.